Trifluorosulfate: Properties

 The trifluorosulfate ion has a distorted trigonal bipyramid shape with C_{2v} symmetry.
 On the equator are two oxygen atoms with a bond to sulfur of length 143.2 pm.
-Also one fluorine atom on the equator has length 157.9 pm.
+Also one fluorine atom on the equator has a bond length of 157.9 pm.
 The two other fluorine atoms at the apexes of the pyramids have bond lengths 168.5 pm and form an angle ∠FSF of 165.2°.